supercharge/docs/directory-structure.md

 ### The “bootstrap” Directory
-This directory contains all files related to Supercharge’s application lifecylce.
+This directory contains all files related to Supercharge’s application lifecycle.
 It contains the `lifecycle.js` file that allows you to intercept the application start and stop procedures.

 ### The “storage” Directory